-IMPORTANT: - The following instructions must be read prior to the installation of the 5213 thermostatic mixing valve, the installer should also be aware of their responsibility and duty of care to ensure that all aspects of the installation comply with all current regulations and legislation.
+IMPORTANT: - The following instructions must be read prior to the installation of the Art 5213 thermostatic mixing valves, the installer should also be aware of their responsibility and duty of care to ensure that all aspects of the installation comply with all current regulations and legislation.

-In healthcare premises, all new components are disinfected before installation, the cleanliness of the system must be maintained to reduce the risk of waterborne pathogens - Please refer to relevant health technical memorandum for safe water in healthcare premise.
 It has been brought to our attention that flushing through water systems using certain chemicals may wholly or partially remove the lubricant from the internal workings of the valve, which may adversely affect its performance.
-We recommend that following flushing of the system with chemicals; valves are checked for correct operations.
+We recommend that following flushing of the system with chemicals; valves are checked for correct

-- The installation of thermostatic mixing valves must comply with the requirements of the Water Supply (Water Fittings) Regulations' 1999 and Scottish Water Byelaws. - The Thermostatic mixing valve must be installed in such a location that maintenance of the TMV using its isolating valves and that the commissioning and testing of the TMV can be undertaken. - If isolation valves are not provided by the manufacturer, the fitting of isolation valves is required as close as is practicable to the water supply inlets of the thermostatic mixing valve. - If strainers are not provided by the manufacturer, the fitting of strainers is recommended as close as is practicable to the water supply inlets of the thermostatic mixing valve. - The temperature differential between the hot supply temperature and the maximum mixed water temperature is appropriate for the valve. - Backflow prevention devices may be required to prevent contamination of the water supply from the downstream risk, see the Water Supply (Water Fittings) Regulations 1999, and Scottish Water Byelaws and the manufacturer's instructions. - 1 It is essential that before installing any thermostatic mixing valve to ensure that the supply conditions of the system to which the valve is intended to be fitted are checked to confirm compliance with the parameters as quoted within the Technical Specification and conditions on which the approval is granted i.e. verify supply temperatures, supply pressures, risk assessment. - 2 Consideration must be made for the possibility of multiple/simultaneous demands being made on the supply system whilst the 5213 valve is in use, all practical precautions must be made to ensure that the valve is not affected.
-Failure to make provision within the pipe sizing etc. will affect the performance of the valve.
+- The installation of thermostatic mixing valves must comply with the requirements of the Water Supply (Water Fittings) Regulations' 1999 and Scottish Water Byelaws. - The Thermostatic mixing valve must be installed in such a location that maintenance of the TMV using its isolating valves and that the commissioning and testing of the TMV can be undertaken. - If isolation valves are not provided by the manufacturer, the fitting of isolation valves is required as close as is practicable to the water supply inlets of the thermostatic mixing valve. - · If strainers are not provided by the manufacturer, the fitting of strainers is recommended as close as is practicable to the water supply inlets of the thermostatic mixing valve. - The temperature differential between the hot supply temperature and the maximum mixed water temperature is appropriate for the valve. - Backflow prevention devices may be required to prevent contamination of the water supply from the downstream risk, see the Water Supply (Water Fittings) Regulations 1999, and Scottish Water Byelaws and the manufacturer's - 1 It is essential that before installing any Art 5213 valves ensure that the supply conditions of the system to which the valve is intended to be fitted are checked to confirm compliance with the parameters as quoted within the Technical Specification and conditions on which the approval is granted i.e. verify supply temperatures, supply pressures, risk assessment. - 2 Consideration must be made for the possibility of multiple/simultaneous demands being made on the supply system whilst the Art 5213 valves are in use, all practical precautions must be made to ensure that the valve is not affected.
+Failure to make provision within the pipe sizing etc. will affect the performance of the valve. - 3 The supply system to which the Art 5213 valves are to be installed into must be thoroughly flushed and cleaned to remove any debris, which may have accumulated during the installation.
+Failure to remove any debris will affect the performance and the manufacturer's warranty of the product.
+Independent filters and isolation valves must be fitted in conjunction with the valve, as close as practically possible to the water supply inlets of the Art 5213 thermostatic valve.
+In areas that are subject to aggressive water, provision must be made to treat the water supply prior to the supply entering any Altecnic product.